railroadmedia/railcontent/README.md

 containers for PHP 8 and MySQL 8.
 This will not affect legacy repos and websites.

-We have multiple versions of PHP running in our dev environments so you must specify a port to connect to this repository's website.
+We have multiple versions of PHP running in our dev environments so you must specify a port to connect to this unified platform repository's website instead of the legacy brand repositories.

 **URL: [https://devplatform.musora.com:8443/](https://devplatform.musora.com:8443/)**

 Composer and artisan commands will automatically run inside the php 8 container if you specify musora-web-platform as the application.
+For example:
-For example: **r musora-web-platform composer u** or **r musora-web-platform artisan migrate**
+- **r musora-web-platform composer u**
+- **r musora-web-platform artisan migrate**

 ### Connecting To MySQL 8 With phpMyAdmin